jiseonmin/TPC_evolution_SLiM/slim/README.md

 (Put screenshot here)

-The script will generate `data` folder in the working directory and start recording custom data every generation in `out.txt`.
+The script will generate `data` folder outside `slim` and start recording custom data every generation in `out.txt`.
 At the end of the simulation, a tree-sequence `out.trees` will be saved also in `data`.

 ## Running master SLiM script in command line